Running the Race (Hebrews 12:1-4)

 Fortunately, the Bible doesn’t just tell us to run the race.
 The Bible gives us rules of the race that we can follow if we want to win.
 If we’re going to win the race, it’s going to be because we live out the three rules for training that God has given.
 How can I win the race in life?

 Hebrews 12:1 says, “Let us strip off every weight that slows us down, especially the sin that so easily hinders our progress.”
-That’s the first rule for training.
-Get rid of distractions.
-Get rid of anything that will slow you down on the race that God has put before you.
+That's the first rule of training.
+Eliminate distractions.
+Get rid of anything that will slow you down in the race that God has put before you.

 But it’s not always sin that slows us down.
 It’s easy to pick up a lot of extras in the race.
-A runner wears as little as possible.
+A runner wears minimal clothing.
 In the day that this was written, runners took this to an extreme – some of them wore absolutely nothing.
-And you thought that spandex is bad.
+And you thought that spandex was bad.
 I’ve never once seen a runner sprint down the track carrying an Adidas bag, or wearing a backpack.
 I’ve never seen one pulling a U-Haul down the track.
 If we’re going to run the race, we need to get rid of the distractions that will slow us down while we’re running the race.

 All sorts of distractions can take us away from the race.
 Opportunities can distract us.
 Entertainment opportunities, hobby opportunities, career opportunities…all these are good, yet they can take us off course.
 They can take us from the race without us even knowing it.